mouse-reeve/kyranides/03_book_1.md

 to whom you please to carry. _For it stops all Fluxes of Blood, and cures the Jaundice.
-It is also for such as spit blood, and for the Flux of Women, and is good for the ??? of Fury above the Anger of ones Enemies,_ especially if the hairs of a Seal be enclosed in it. _It preserves also from venomous Stings._ And
+It is also for such as spit blood, and for the Flux of Women, and is good for the act of Fury above the Anger of ones Enemies,_ especially if the hairs of a Seal be enclosed in it. _It preserves also from venomous Stings._ And